 Great web design is crucial to a project.
-When visitors see you have applied care and attention to detail to a site, they assume the same about your products or services.
+When visitors see you have applied care and an attention to detail to a site, they will assume the same about your products or services.
 Web design is not, however, a sticking plaster for a business with poor positioning.
 However pretty a site, it won’t wallpaper over the cracks.

 The final version of the new Stuart Miller home page from Fhoke.

 It is helpful to view every Google search as a question requiring an answer.
 Even a transactional search such as “fraud lawyers London” is really the question, “Who are the best fraud lawyers in London?”

 Every piece of content on the new website would answer these questions in plain English, with expertise and authority.

 I researched all of the search terms frequently used by Stuart Miller’s prospective clients and those driving qualified traffic to their competitors’ sites.

 Building organic search traffic takes time.
 We needed to know quickly whether the new website was capable of converting online visitors into qualified client enquiries.

 We assigned a budget to target several key search terms covering the most lucrative offences and then tracked those visitors closely.

 The data we gleaned from this campaign was invaluable.
 The fact that the campaign generated lucrative new clients was just a bonus.

 Once we had determined that we could affordably bid on these competitive search queries, we continued to run paid ads alongside the organic campaign.

 Bidding on keywords when a site also ranks prominently in the organic results can often be a smart move.
 More people will click on your organic results when a site ranks well in the paid results and the organic results.

 People who have been charged or arrested with a serious criminal offence are not only looking for a lawyer, they also need answers to some important questions.